A-Hussien-Mohamed/The-Knock-Shop/README.md

 ## Installing

 Run `npm install` for installing the packges the project need.
-Run `npm serve` for compiling the project.
+Run `npm serve` for building the project.

 ## Project Architecture